adjective (idler, idlest)

 - He pulled up hard into the vertical and idled the engines, diminishing any heat source from the F - 22.

 - Under the proposed bylaw, drivers would be fined $100 for idling their engines for more than three minutes.

-Old English īdel 'empty, useless'; related to Dutch ijdel 'vain, frivolous, useless' and German eitel 'bare, worthless'.
+Old English īdel 'empty, useless', of West Germanic origin; related to Dutch ijdel 'vain, frivolous, useless' and German eitel 'bare, worthless'.